Getting started with the Emmy cluster at RRZE

 3. Batch processing

-Short test runs can be started directly on the Lima frontends.
+Short test runs can be started directly on the Emmy frontends.
 However, for producing reliable benchmark results it is preferable to submit the jobs to the batch queue.
 The batch system accepts requests for resources (e.g., "6 nodes for 24 hours") and queues them according to some priority scheme.
 A job gets run, i.e. a previously specified shell script gets executed, when the resources are available and the batch system has chosen the job to be started.
-Some nodes of the Lima cluster will be reserved for your exclusive use during tutorial hours.
-During the rest of the time, no CPUs are reserved, but you have a high priority.
 Apart from running a batch script (see below) and interactive testing on the frontends you can submit an interactive batch job which gives you, e.g., a shell on a compute node for some time.
 You can do this by typing:

-This command will allocate a complete node (40 CPUs) for 2 hours.
+This command will allocate a complete node (40 virtual cores) for 1 hour.
 You should always request complete nodes so that you can do your benchmarks on a quiet machine.
 Unless you do message passing parallelization (later this term) there will be no need to request more than one node.

 If you want to run longer benchmarks or parameter studies you have to submit a batch script: